XmacsLabs/mogan/docs/guide/Develop_on_Windows.md

 pacman -Sy mingw-w64-x86_64-7zip
 ```

-**CAUTIONS**: Mingw in msys pacman is too new thus imconpatible for this project.
-Please install mingw 8.1.0 for this project, from either Qt installer or from chocolate.
+**CAUTIONS**: MinGW in msys pacman is too new thus imconpatible for this project.
+Please install MinGW 8.1.0 for this project, from either Qt installer or from chocolate.

 Sometimes, we need the latest xrepo:
 ``` pwsh